GoogleCloudPlatform/spanner-migration-tool/postgres/README.md

 ### `TIMESTAMP`

 PosgreSQL has two timestamp types: `TIMESTAMP` and `TIMESTAMPTZ`.
-Both have an 8 byte data representation and provide microsecond resolultion, but neither actually stores a timezone with the data.
+Both have an 8 byte data representation and provide microsecond resolution, but neither actually stores a timezone with the data.
 The key difference between the two types is how string literals are converted to timestamps and queries return data.
 For `TIMESTAMP`, all timezone information is dropped, and data is returned